genestack/user-tutorials/source/guide/genestack-features.rst

-Furthermore, in our system you can also use existing public data flows allowing to assess the data quality or perform some comprehensive bioinformatic analysis, such as gene expression profiling and analysis across groups of samples, analysis of DNA methylation pattern or detection and characterisation of genetic variations etc.
+Furthermore, in our system you can also use existing public data flows allowing to assess the data quality or perform some comprehensive bioinformatic analysis, such as gene expression profiling and analysis across groups of samples, analysis of DNA methylation patterns or detection and characterisation of genetic variations etc.

 Public data
 -----------